Locally sourced free-range meat

 Stour Valley Game supply a large range of game birds, rabbits, squirrels and hare, all sourced from local woodland.
 The Savanna Kitchen supplies wild venison culled from private estates and woodland in Kent and beyond.
 Game is celebrated for its wide variety of flavours, its low fat content, its generally organic status and its contribution to conserving woodland.
 The Black pig offers game throughout the seasons.

-Sutton Hoo Chicken’s, Suffolk began in 1994 when Charles & Belinda Nash decided to set up a truly free-range chicken farm in the Suffolk countryside they both loved.
-After Charles’ passing in 2009, Belinda and Charles’ godson, Will, carried on the couple’s mission.
+Sutton Hoo Chicken’s, Suffolk, supply The Black Pig with slow-grown, traditional breed chickens that roam freely on Suffolk meadows.
 The traditional breed used is a slower growing chicken; grown on average for 10 weeks and 25% longer than standard free-range chickens.
 The chickens produced have a deep flavour, dry skin that crisps up and a layer of fat that creates a succulent texture.
+Sutton Hoo won a Great Taste Award in 2018.